Marine Conservation Volunteer Program in Jamaica - St Mary

 Use your scuba diving skills to help to restore coral reefs

 Stay with other volunteers near James Bond Beach in St Mary

 What to expect and how you'll make an impact

-Coral reefs are an attraction in tropical countries all over the world, but are sadly being damaged by the effects of climate change and litter.
-On top of that, marine debris represents a significant threat to the ecosystem and is having a devastating impact on marine life.
-However, volunteers are able to help to reduce these effects by using your scuba diving skills to help with important conservation efforts.
+Coral reefs are an attraction in tropical countries all over the world, but are sadly being damaged by a range of human factors and the effects of climate change.
+On top of that, marine debris represents a significant threat to the ecosystem and is having a devastating impact on marine life in Jamaica.
+Volunteers are able to help to reduce these effects by using scuba diving skills to help with important conservation efforts.

-Volunteers on the Marine Conservation project in Jamaica focus on the restoration of the coral reef in Ocho Rios.
+As a Marine Conservation volunteer in Jamaica you’ll focus on the restoration of the coral reef in Ocho Rios.
 You’ll support marine life and local community through a range of initiatives, including:

 - Site maintenance: Beach cleans to remove damaging litter and other waste, and helping with ground beautification of the local area, through painting and other maintenance tasks.

-- Administrative tasks: Update records, help with preparing written reports, planning, monitoring and data evaluation.
+- Administrative tasks: Update records, help with preparing written reports, planning, monitoring and data evaluation, website and social media.

 - Community outreach: Help to improve environmental awareness in schools and community groups in order to proactively assist conservation efforts.

 Volunteers are required to bring their own mask, fins and rash shirt.
 Bringing your own wetsuit and regulator is optional.
 Scuba tanks will be provided.